thegooddocsproject/templates/code-of-conduct/template-code-of-conduct-incident-record.md

 ## Reporter's contact information (optional)

+{Ask the reporter if they would like to provide their name and contact information.
-{Fill in the contact information.}
+If yes, fill in the contact information.}

 ## Permission from incident reporter to proceed?